shoeybi/farm/README.md

 (WE SHOULD REPLACE THIS WITH REFERENCE TO OUR PAPER) and enabled the ASR model to run real time on ARM processors.

-If you use the code in your research, please cite the following paper.
-(ADD CITATION HERE)
+If you use the code in your research, please cite [this paper](https://arxiv.org/abs/1710.09026).

 # Public Interface